Gopesh456/HackCheck-UI/README.md

 3. Check for typos in your code or configuration files

 4. Look for error messages in your terminal/console for more specific information

+## Pages and Functionality

+### Student Pages

+- **Dashboard (`/student/dashboard`)**

+  - Displays a list of hackathon questions.
+  - Each question shows its title, difficulty, score, and status.
+  - Clicking "Solve Challenge" navigates to the question page with a loading indicator.

+- **Question (`/student/question/[qid]`)**

+  - Displays the details of a specific question.
+  - Allows students to write and run code against test cases.
+  - Provides functionality to save, reset, and submit code.

+- **Login (`/student/login`)**
+  - Allows students to log in to their accounts.
+  - Requires team name, participant name, and password.

+### Admin Pages

+- **Dashboard (`/admin/dashboard`)**

+  - Provides an overview of the hackathon platform.
+  - Includes sections for managing teams, viewing logs, and system settings.

+- **Questions Management (`/admin/questions`)**

+  - Allows admins to add, edit, and delete questions.
+  - Provides fields for question title, description, difficulty, and test cases.

+- **Teams Management (`/admin/teams`)**

+  - Allows admins to manage participating teams.
+  - Includes functionality to add, edit, and delete teams.

+- **Leaderboard (`/admin/leaderboard`)**
+  - Displays the leaderboard with team rankings based on points.
+  - Shows team names, points, and members.

+### Common Components

+- **Navbar**

+  - A navigation bar that appears on all pages.
+  - Includes links to different sections of the application.

+- **Loader**
+  - A loading indicator component used to show loading states.

 ## Learn More